dookaloosy/Marlin/README.md

-This is a modified version of the printrbot official firmware (non Jr.) as of 7/31/13 The modification adds the M208, "set axis max travel", code
+This is a modified version of the printrbot official firmware (non Jr.) as of 7/31/13 The modification adds the M208, "set axis max travel", code and a custom M209 "set X and Y skew relative to Z" adjustment for compensating the Printrbot Simple Y-Axis sag.

 This version is for supporting Printrboard
 The copy at https://github.com/PxT/Marlin is the official source as shipped by Printrbot HQ.